vinid/quica/README.rst

 -------------------

 If you already have a python dataframe you can run Quica with few liens of code!
 Let's assume you have two coders; we will create a pandas dataframe just to show how to use the library.
+As for now, we support only integer values and we still have not included weighting.

 .. code-block:: python